datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 So how did it go?
 Once completed

-- the bare repositories of the `hcp-openaccess` organization on hub.datalad.org weighed 20.7GB
+- the bare Git repositories of the `hcp-openaccess` organization on hub.datalad.org weighed 20.7GB
 - the Forgejo SQLite database (`gitea/data/gitea.db`) grew from an initial 3.1MB to a moderate 57.5MB

 This appears to be a negligible overhead.